~27 km · ~30–40 min · Bus · Taxi · Boat · Car

 How do you get from Split to Trogir?

-You can take local bus line 37, a taxi or pre-booked private transfer, a hire car, or in summer the seasonal catamaran between the harbours.
-By road it's about 30 to 40 minutes; the bus takes longer with stops.
+You can take local bus line 37, a taxi or pre-booked private transfer, a hire car, or in season the Bura Line boat via Slatine.
+By road it's about 30 to 40 minutes; the bus takes longer with stops, and the boat takes about an hour.

 Is there a bus from Split to Trogir?